zntfdr/talks/2019 Whats New In Swift 5.1/README.md

 # Abstract
-Swift 5.1 delivers new exciting features and improvements that will affect and enhance every single Swift codebase: this talk highlights every new Swift Evolution (accepted) proposals implemented in 5.1 and other important features as well.
+Swift 5.1 delivers new exciting features and improvements that will affect and enhance every single Swift codebase: this talk highlights every new Swift Evolution (accepted) proposal implemented in 5.1 and other important features as well.

 Lighting Talk.